 The Application for the 2023 SDG Pioneer program closed May 3, 2023!
-As part of the 2020 UN Global Compact SDG Pioneers program, the Global Compact Network USA (GCNUSA) is searching for professionals who are committed to advancing the UN Sustainable Development Goals.
+As part of the 2022 UN Global Compact SDG Pioneers program, UN Global Compact Network USA is searching for professionals to recognize who are committed to advancing the UN Sustainable Development Goals.

 Why apply or nominate someone?

 Beyond the commitment to the Ten Principles of the UN Global Compact, participating companies are encouraged to consider a range of additional complementary commitments in support of achieving the world we want.
 In addition to our standing complementary corporate commitments, the UN Global Compact puts forth additional time-bound CEO-level calls for corporate commitments in response to emerging needs and covering a variety of topics.

 Ongoing complementary commitments: